 Most have us have got a favourite position in the bedroom.
 And before you start sniggering, no we’re not talking about that kind of position – we mean the position you sleep in!
 Sleeping positions have been the subject of much research over the last few years, and the results of some studies suggest that how we sleep says a LOT about our personality.
 But do you buy it?
 What does your sleep position say about you – and is it accurate?

-THE FOETUS - TOUGH ON THE OUTSIDE BUT WITH A SOFT SQUISHY INTERIOR.
-BIT LIKE A WALNUT WHIP.
+THE FOETUS - TOUGH ON THE OUTSIDE WITH A SOFT SQUISHY INTERIOR.
+A BIT LIKE A WALNUT WHIP

 Up to 40% of people sleep in the foetal position – on their side, with legs curled up in front of them – indicating something of a hard-faced exterior but with a soft, sensitive interior.